chrisciokler/chrisciokler/README.md

-# Chris Ciokler - Full Stack Developer
+# Chris Ciokler - Senior Software Developer Engineer

 I am a self-taught and highly motivated Full Stack Developer with a strong background in web and app development.
 My passion for understanding the intricacies of technology and continuous self-learning have empowered me to acquire proficiency in JavaScript, TypeScript, Node.js, PostgreSQL, and various other technologies.